austinking/porchwebz-dashboards/metrics-pump/README.md

     }

 When your NodeJs module is run, your code should calculate the total number of organic searches conducted between now and 30 days ago.
-It should also figure out the total number of organic searches conducted between 30 days ago and 60 days ago.
+It would actually be called twice... another call would have different fromDate and toDate to figure out the total number of organic searches conducted between 30 days ago and 60 days ago.

 The metrics pump plugin will do the following: